 For a machine to perform translation effectively, it must be able to map the vocabulary and grammatical rules of one language onto another language.
 This requires a technique known as transfer learning.
 “Early transfer learning algorithms focused on homogeneous domain adaptation, which assumes that the source domain has very similar features to the target domain.
 While this approach has been useful for understanding texts in the same language, it is inefficient for cross-language classification,” explained Joey Zhou, Group Leader at A*STAR’s Institute of High Performance Computing (IHPC).

 Compounding the problem is the fact that although there are extensive and well-annotated datasets for the English language, the same cannot be said for other languages, such as Spanish or Vietnamese.
-To deal with the disparity in features between two languages, as well as imbalances in the availability of annotated language datasets, a heterogenous domain adaptation approach for transfer learning is needed.
+To deal with the disparity in features between two languages, as well as imbalances in the availability of annotated language datasets, a heterogeneous domain adaptation approach for transfer learning is needed.

 Zhou’s team thus developed an algorithm that explores the underlying structures of a source and a target language, then matches each foreign word with just a few English words, reducing the complexity of mapping features between the two languages.